Standpipe (street): Freeze resistance

-In areas where the air or surface ground temperatures reach below freezing point for part or all of the year, some standpipes are equipped with a feature whereby the same mechanism that valves the water for the bib also uncovers a drainage hole (the 'weep hole') at the base of the pipe when the standpipe is closed, ensuring that the column of water drains into the ground rather than remaining in the pipe where it might freeze and expand, bursting the plumbing.
-Standpipes that are equipped with this feature are sometimes referred to as 'frost-free hydrants' although frost buildup can still occur to a lesser extent.
+In areas where temperatures sometimes go below freezing, some standpipes are equipped with a feature whereby the mechanism that opens the water valve also uncovers a drainage hole (the 'weep hole') at the base of the pipe so that when the standpipe is closed, the column of water drains into the ground rather than remaining in the pipe where it might freeze, bursting the plumbing.
+Standpipes equipped with this feature are sometimes called 'frost-free hydrants' although frost buildup can still occur.